grzegorz914/homebridge-enphase-envoy/README.md

 To ease configuration, install and use the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) plugin (highly recomended).

-Alternatively, Tthe sample configuration can be edited and used manually.
+Alternatively, the sample configuration can be edited and used manually.
 See the `sample-config.json` file in this repository for an example or copy/paste the example below into your config.json file, making the apporpriate changes before saving it.
 Be sure to always make a backup copy of your config.json file before making any changes to it.

 ## Configuration Values
 | Key | Description |